knative/docs/docs/admin/collecting-metrics/serving-metrics/metrics.md

 ## Activator

 The following metrics allow the user to understand how application responds when traffic goes through the activator, for example, when scaling from zero.
-For example high request latency means that requests are taken too much time be fulfilled.
+For example, high request latency means that the requests are taking too much time to be fulfilled.

 | Metric Name | Description | Type | Tags | Unit | Status |
 |:-|:-|:-|:-|:-|:-|